The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

 \subsection{Relation matrices}

 An alternative approach to implementing the relational bottleneck is illustrated by the Compositional Relation Network (CoRelNet) (Figure~\ref{corelnet_arch})~\cite{kerg2022neural}.
 In that approach, a set of perceptual observations are first processed by an encoder, yielding a sequence of object embeddings.
-A relation matrix is then computed over all pairs of objects, in which each entry consists of the inner product between a pair of object embeddings.
+A relation matrix is then computed over all pairs of objects (within a given problem instance, e.g., all pairs of objects found within the ABA pattern in Figure~\ref{rel_bottleneck_illustrated}), in which each entry consists of the inner product between a pair of object embeddings (thus capturing the similarity between each pair of objects).
 Finally, this relation matrix is passed to a downstream decoder network (the architecture of this network can vary, e.g., using a multilayer perceptron or transformer).
-This decoder is subject to a relational bottleneck, in that it only has access to the relation matrix, and does not have direct access to the object embeddings.
+The relation matrix thus forms a relational bottleneck: all perceptual information flows into this matrix, converting it into a form that only preserves relational information (about the similarity between objects), and only this relational information is then passed on to the decoder.
 As with the ESBN, this relational bottleneck enables CoRelNet to rapidly learn and systematically generalize relational patterns.

 CoRelNet can be viewed as a feedforward, parallelized implementation of the sequential process (of encoding and similarity-based retrieval from external memory) carried out by the ESBN.
-This results in performance benefits, as CoRelNet does not suffer from the vanishing gradient problem that is a challenge for recurrent neural networks used to implement such sequential processing~\cite{hochreiter1998vanishing}.
-It also makes the key relational inductive bias underlying the ESBN more explicit.
+This results in performance benefits, as CoRelNet does not suffer from the vanishing gradient problem that is a challenge for recurrent neural networks used to implement sequential processing~\cite{hochreiter1998vanishing}.
+That is, the gradients associated with all relations in a given scene are processed in parallel via a single step of backpropagation, rather than being diluted over several iterations, as is the case for the sequential processing carried out by the ESBN.
+This approach also makes the key relational inductive bias underlying the ESBN more explicit.
 The ESBN's memory retrieval procedure, in which the current observation is compared to the entries in memory, can be interpreted as computing a single row of the relation matrix.
-In both architectures, downstream processing is constrained so as to depend only on this relation matrix, though the details of this dependency differ.
+In both architectures, downstream processing is constrained so as to depend only on this relation matrix (which forms the relational bottleneck), though the details of this dependency differ.